-If your vehicle is damaged by flying debris, use these helpful tips to resolve the situation:
+If your vehicle is damaged by debris, use these tips to resolve the situation:

-- Write down the license plate number, truck company phone number, and any identifying features of the truck (the company name, if the truck appeared overloaded, etc.).
+- Write down the license plate number, company name and phone number, and if the truck appeared overloaded.

-- Flag down the driver of the truck by getting in front of it, putting on your hazard lights, and putting your arm out of the window to signal the truck should follow you off the exit.
-If the truck driver does so, be polite as you explain why you asked him to pull over.
-Explain that some debris came off the back of his truck and that you’d like to file a claim with his company’s insurance.
-Ask for the company’s insurer and the appropriate person in charge.
-Make sure it’s clear to the driver that you are hoping to make this situation someone else’s problem, not his.
+- Flag down the driver.
+Politely explain that debris came off the back of his truck and you’d like to file a claim with his company’s insurance.
+Ask for the company’s insurer and the person in charge.
+Be clear that you want to make this someone else’s problem, not his.

-- File an accident report with highway patrol or local law enforcement as soon as possible.
+- File an accident report with the police.

-- Note the date, time, and any specific details you remember.
+- Note the date, time, and any details you remember.

-- Note what kind of debris came off the truck if you know it.
+- Note what kind of debris came off the truck.

 - Make a claim with your own insurance company, pay your deductible, and get the damage fixed.
-Your insurance would rather have the truck company’s insurance pay, so they’ll find out who insures the company in order to get the claim paid, in which case your deductible will be returned to you.
+Your insurance will try to get the claim paid by the trucker’s insurer, in which case your deductible will be refunded.